 New Zealand is renowned for its adventurous spirit, and plenty of travellers – both locals and visitors alike – have had something to say about their experiences.
-We’ve collected a list of books, guides, and stories that we find to be the most useful and inspiring for anyone interested in visiting New Zealand.
+We’ve collected a list of books, guides, and stories that we find to be the most useful and inspiring for anyone interested in visiting New Zealand, the North Island and South Island.
 Here are our favourite books about travelling in New Zealand.

 This excellent guide takes travellers on an incredible journey from the top of the South Island; follow the road south along the dramatic West Coast where mountains tower over the landscape, then inland to the magnificent wilderness of the far south with its many splendid lakes, and finally up the rugged east coast with its abundance of wildlife until the road again ends at the top of the South Island.
 In addition to much visited towns and attractions, the guide includes off the beaten track and quirky attractions, hidden gems, ghost towns, mind-blowing natural attractions and quaint villages in remote settings.
 With nearly 400 attractions, parks & gardens, historic ruins, waterfalls and lakes, this is one of the most comprehensive guides.

 Since the first screening of The Lord of the Rings: The Fellowship of the Ring in 2001, New Zealand has become the embodiment of Middle-earth to millions of moviegoers and Tolkien readers the world over.
 This definitive full-colour guidebook updated in 2011 showcases the principal movie-set locations around New Zealand as seen in all three films.
 A perfect reference book for everyone enchanted by the beauty of the locations in the movie trilogy, it contains valuable background information and exclusive anecdotes about the filming, with sections written specially by Sir Peter Jackson, Alan Lee, Sir Richard Taylor and Barrie Osborne, plus contributions from the cast and crew.